Code-Institute-Submissions/Milestone_Project_Two/README.md

 All the tutors that helped me along the way on the **Tutor Support**.

-My mentor **Simen Xxx** for all the advice and pointers.
+My mentor **Simen Dehlin** for all the advice and pointers.
 And for pushing me to go further than I thought I could.

-Once a venue is chose from either **EAT, DRINK,** or **STAY**, the user is taken to a page which displays the information for that location.